-The Small Retezat Mountains (also known as the Limestone Retezat) rise parallel with Big Retezat Mountains and are divided only by Lapusnicul Mare River and Butii Valley.
+The Small Retezat Mountains are also known as the Limestone Retezat Mountains.
+Are parallel with Big Retezat Mountains and are divided only by Lapusnicul Mare River and Butii Valley.

 The subdivisions of this massif include Piule Mountains and Iorgovanul Mountains.
-Although they are not as high as Big Retezat, reaching up to 2086m (Piule Peak), they offer the same extraordinary landscape.
+Although they are not as high as Big Retezat they reach up to 2086m, at Piule Peak.
+They offer the same extraordinary landscape.

 General information: Piule and Iorgovanul Mountains are located on the southern side of Big Retezat Mountains.
 Big Retezat and Small Retezat Mountains are linked through a ridge which connects Papusa Custurii Peak with Dragsanu Peak.